 It’s been a while since I laced up my running shoes, but as a writer, I am totally in sync with Tom’s point of view.
-Here’s an example of what I mean: Some time ago, I had to analyze a complex article and write about it.
+Here’s an example of what I mean: Just recently, for a project I’m working on, I had to analyze a complex article and write about it.
 I was feeling very resistant to the whole idea.
 Sluggish, tired, and feeling put upon — that was my mood.

 Finally, I gave myself a deadline, sat on my butt at my writing desk, and got to work.
 The more I delved into the article, the more interesting it was — and the more intriguing the whole idea of capturing its key themes became to me.
 My feeling of resistance just melted away and was replaced by a kind of energized curiosity.